jupyterhub/jupyterhub/docs/source/reference/services.md

 A Service may have the following properties:

 - `name: str` - the name of the service
-- `url: str (default - None)` - The URL where the service is/should be.
+- `url: str (default - None)` - The URL where the service should be running (from the proxy's perspective).
+  Typically a localhost URL for Hub-managed services.
-  If a url is specified for where the Service runs its own web server, the service will be added to the proxy at `/services/:name`
+  If a url is specified,
+  the service will be added to the proxy at `/services/:name`.
 - `api_token: str (default - None)` - For Externally-Managed Services,
   you need to specify an API token to perform API requests to the Hub.
   For Hub-managed services, this token is generated at startup,